 We generally review the trial court's evidentiary determinations for abuse of discretion.
 Ruffin Hotel Corp. of Md. v.
 Gasper, 418 Md.
 594, 620 (2011).
 Nonetheless, "a trial judge does not have discretion to admit irrelevant evidence."
 Id.
-"While the 'clearly erroneous' standard of review is applicable to the trial judge's factual finding that an item of evidence does or does not have 'probative value,' the 'de novo' standard of review is applicable to the trial judge's factual finding that
+"While the 'clearly erroneous' standard of review is applicable to the trial judge's factual finding that an item of evidence does or does not have 'probative value,' the 'de novo' standard of review is applicable to the trial judge's conclusion of law that the evidence at issue is or is

-5 WGAST asserts that Busch should be bound by his sworn interrogatory statement identifying McCormick as the installer of the magnesia block insulation.
-The fact-finder was certainly permitted to consider Busch's prior identification of McCormick, but they were entitled to "believe or disbelieve, accredit or disregard, any evidence introduced" Great Coastal Express, Inc. v.
+&lt;sup>5 WGAST asserts that Busch should be bound by his sworn interrogatory statement identifying McCormick as the installer of the magnesia block insulation.
+The fact-finder was certainly permitted to consider Busch's prior identification of McCormick, but they were entitled to "believe or disbelieve, accredit or disregard, any evidence introduced . . . ."
+Great Coastal Express, Inc. v.
 Schruefer, 34 Md.
 App.
 706, 725 (1977) (citations omitted).